stephencweiss/stephencharlesweiss.com/content/blog/2018-12-12/error-handling-uncaught-typeerror-this-searchdb-is-not-a-function.md

 The window does not have a function `searchDB`, however, so the fact that it is not defined is not at all surprising.

-The handleClick method wasn’t bound to the current context and so when it invoked `this.searchDB()` it was in fact not defined as a function.
+The handleClick method wasn't bound to the current context and so when it invoked `this.searchDB()` it was in fact not defined as a function.

 This is a great example of why looking at the stacktrace is helpful.
 I was initially focused on the `searchDB` method and trying to understand if I had a typo.
 The problem, however, lay in what was invoking the searchDB.
 I needed to trace back to find and resolve the issue.